 Saffron must be kept in a dry environment, away from direct light, and at room temperature.
 It’s optimal to keep the Saffron in its original container and/or packaging, and in a kitchen cupboard or pantry.
 Under these conditions, Saffron can last up to 3-4 years while maintaining its quality and potency.

 Mazaeus is a boutique, family-owned and operated business --- with 15 years of experience in the culinary field, we approach Saffron with a critical eye and nose, and select Saffron that is notable for its sweet, earthy and pungent aromatic profile.

 Saffron isn’t just a fancy cooking ingredient, or a food coloring.
 Many people rely on Saffron for herbal and apothecarial uses.
 It’s important to know the potency of each batch of Saffron from a scientific standpoint.
 For this reason, in addition to qualitative tests we run during crop selection, we submit each batch of Saffron for independent lab-testing.
 See our Lab Analysis.

 SHIPPING & RETURNS

-All US domestic orders include free 2-day shipping.
-Outside of the US, we can ship to you wherever you are located in the world.
-Rates and options are calculated at checkout based on the size, weight and travel distance of your order.
+All US domestic orders include free standard shipping.
+Outside of the US, we can ship to you wherever you are located in the world; international orders of $100 and above include free standard international shipping.
+Otherwise, rates and options are calculated at checkout based on the size, weight and travel distance of your order.